avoceteditors/bacch/README.md

 - **Package Support**: System to automate the installation and update process.

+For the moment, there is no development schedule for this project, but all these features and a few more besides are necessary before it advances to version 1.x.

-## An Explanation of the Name
+## Explanation of the Name

-The program is being developed under the label Dionysiac Endeavors.
-This label was chosen with a nod to the dualism of Friedrich Nietzsche in his work *The Birth of Tragedy* and the traditions of jazz.
-To develop a structural apolline approach or arrangement that allows for greater improvisation and other cultivations of dionysiac influences in the work.
+The program is developed under the label Dionysiac Endeavors.
+This was chosen with a nod to the dualism Friedrich Nietzsche lays out in his book *The Birth of Tragedy from the Spirit of Music* and to the jazz traditions in music.
+The root goal of D.E. is to develop tools that facilitate a balance between the two sides.
+That is, apollonian approach to enabling and cultivating dionysiac endeavors -- the way a jazz arrangements use structure to accent the improvisation.

-`bacch` derives from Bacchus, the Roman name for Dionysus.
+The name `bacch` derives from Bacchus, the Roman name for Dionysus.
+It facilitates this goal by removing the obsessive tinkering with fonts and page layouts and the tedium of going back and doing it again when something doesn't quite fit.

+The entire book's formatting is relegated to the build system, handled through a basic configuration file -- so that the writer's focus can remain fixed instead upon the text.

 ## Release Notes